What To Do In Japan

 Okinawa Churaumi Aquarium

-Massive tanks with whale sharks and manta rays make this a magical undersea experience.
+Whale sharks and manta rays in massive tanks—magical undersea experience.

 Fuji-Q Highland